codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+It’s hard to explain puns to kleptomaniacs, because they take everything literally.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What was the name given to Android 4.3?
- 1. Moving Picture
+ 1. Jelly Bean
- 2. Micro Point
+ 2. Froyo
- 3. Multi Pass
+ 3. Nutella
- 4. Music Player
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Jelly Bean
 </details>